HR Record Retention Guidelines for 2026

 Equal Employment Opportunity (EEO) Laws protect employees and job applicants from discrimination based on race, religion, sex, gender, national origin, and other protected characteristics.
 These laws apply to all aspects of employment, from hiring and termination to workplace policies and practices.
 Employers are required to maintain detailed records, including job applications and personnel files, for at least one year.
 In the case of termination, records must be kept for one year from the date of termination.
 Employers must also retain records related to any discrimination charges or claims until the case is fully resolved.

-Although access to personnel files varies by state, employees generally have the right to request and review the contents of their own files.
-This typically includes job applications, compensation records, performance evaluations, and disciplinary actions.
-In many cases, employees can access these records for up to a year after their termination.
+Although access to personnel files varies by state, but in many cases employees have the right to request and review the contents of their own records.
+This can include items like job applications, compensation history, performance evaluations, and disciplinary documentation.
+Having these files organized and properly maintained makes it much easier to respond to these requests.

 Many businesses choose to store personnel files for up to seven years after an employee’s termination, regardless of regulatory requirements.
 This timeframe is seen as a best practice, as it covers the maximum federal and state statutes of limitations.